TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 The thing that most annoys me about the Business Model Canvas is that it's not made clear enough that *you're supposed to run numbers through it*.
 The book Strategyzer wrote about it doesn't come out and say this outright - indeed you have to wait for Alex Osterwalder to get [twenty-five minutes into this key presentation about it](https://youtu.be/8GIbCg8NpBw?t=1510) before he reveals this vital point.
 I put this down to the barrier between business people and software engineers that I describe [in the first article](Agile_WhatsThePoint.md) - neither group understands how little the other group knows about what they do, and people with a foot in both camps are rare.

 For clarity's sake: **you're supposed to run numbers through it**.
 Most people from Osterwalder's side of the fence know this, because it's clear from the name - it's a *Business Model* Canvas.
 So the two boxes at the foot of the canvas - the Cost Model and the Revenue Model, form the Cost / Benefit Analysis you'd find in a more traditional model.
 Indeed, you'd probably want to start building out a more traditional model you can plug *real* numbers into once your Product takes off - but the key is to *not waste time at the start over-modelling things based on really wild assumptions*.
 Instead, you can explore costs, benefits and the other key parts of your model *within about an hour of starting to get your idea off the ground*, instead of, er... **never** (which is the approach taken by [95% of benighted attempts at getting profitable software into the world](https://fortune.com/2025/08/18/mit-report-95-percent-generative-ai-pilots-at-companies-failing-cfo/)).

+### How the Business Model Canvas can provide focus and direction

+If you've waded through [article 2](./Agile_AntiPatterns.md) then you might have found some links to [Sebastian Gebski's critique of Domain Driven Design](https://no-kill-switch.ghost.io/the-failed-promise-of-domain-driven-design-part-1/), where he provided these two typical examples of the sort of design trade-off that DDD provides very little help with solving:

+* Should "discounts" be a part of "item pricing"?
+Depend on it?
+Or the other way around?
+And the "basket discounts"?
+And the "volume discounts"?
+And ...
+* What would be the best way to organise courier delivery?
+Around "courier availability", "routes", "scheduled deliveries", or "availability in the vicinity" (these are four different perspectives on the very same data)?

+I added my weight to this by suggesting that it's *extremely unlikely* that any business person alive would be able to provide a sensible answer to either of these questions outright, but that this is precisely the sort of logical twister-game that software engineers often put them in.
+I also promised that I'd re-use these examples to explain how the Business Model Canvas might provide a useful point of reference to help answer them.
+So here goes.

+The answers to both questions depend on the right-hand side of the canvas, in particular "Customer Relationships", "Customer Segments" and "Channels", and also the "Revenue Model" at the bottom.
+In the case of "how do we model discounts?", the bulk of the answer is covered by "Customer Segments" and "Customer Relationships".
+If you're working in a niche, business-to-consumer segment with an intermittent relationship with the customer, and your revenue model involves trying to get rid of stock quickly (most do), then you'd tend towards modelling discounts at the item level.
+If you're stocking items with the intention of cross-selling them, and you also want to make the customer feel more valued, and that they're being canny and getting a bargain, perhaps you'd go for discounts at the bargain level.
+Whereas if you're selling wholesale to tradespeople in more of a B2C model, you'd go for volume discounts.

+The second question brings "Channels" more into the picture, as its specifically concerned with how your product is going to make its way into customers' hands.
+But it also has its foot in the Revenue Model, too: if you're selling lots of small widgets to thousands of customers and they're all putting in multiple orders a week, courier availability sounds like a better option, whereas if you're delivering pre-built sheds that need craning over peoples' houses, the route takes on a lot more importance.

+The way the Business Model Canvas works, here, is that it gives both the business people and the engineers a point of reference to answer these questions, one that's based on *working with the customer* and *delivering value*, rather than just insisting that abstract logical questions get answered on the spot.
+There's more about how aligning with value delivery provides a much better footing for isolating team work than DDD ever could below.

 ### Uncontrolled costs